 Dredging is one of our key tasks, both to maintain adequate water depth for boaters and as part of our work to improve water quality.

-Over the years sediment has increased as a result of environmental changes, specifically more algae in the lakes and more soil erosion.
-We hope improvements in water quality, measures to reduce bank erosion, improve bank protection and manage flood risk will lessen the need for dredging.
+Over the years, sediment has increased as a result of environmental changes including increased algae in the lakes and soil erosion.
+We hope improvements in water quality, measures to reduce bank erosion, to improve bank protection and to manage flood risk will lessen the need for dredging.

 To protect navigation channels and this internationally important wetland we aim to:

 The two dredging methods routinely used are grab (or excavator) and suction.
 Suction dredging uses a floating platform with an engine that powers a pump.
 The sediment is passed along tubes to an adjacent disposal site, often a field of low ecological quality.

 Furthermore, the Authority’s maintenance dredging activities in the Broadland rivers generates thousands of tonnes of sediment each year.
 In the short video below, filmed near Stokesby on the River Bure, dredged sediment is being used to strengthen the floodbank which protects the land behind from high water levels.
 The reeded edge of the river is also in the process of being restored so that the future reed grown for thatching is as healthy as possible.

 We have won awards for our innovative dredging techniques which were developed and carried out under the Promoting Integrated Sediment Management (PRISMA) project.

 PRISMA was a European Regional Development Fund project under which we were given £800,000 which we have match-funded for implementing dredging solutions in the Broads.
 It involves working and sharing expertise with Dutch, Belgian and French partners allowing us to: